 A new Cotton Town site was needed in order to enable new developments whilst retaining the old content.
 The new site was launched in October 2013 and staff and volunteers continue to work on the transfer of articles and images which were held on the original site.
 In May 2017, a software update was applied which changed the look and feel of the website but vastly improved the efficiency of downloads and repsonse times.

 Our vision for the future is to develop the site as the digital archive for the whole borough, involving local groups, historians and residents in collectively building, shaping and developing this unique community resource.

-The new Cotton Town site has retained its old content but has a new look and most importantly has the capacity to grow.
 Submissions from personal collections, local groups and from users overseas are always welcomed.

 Cotton Town is now faster, easier to use and offers new features which we hope you will find useful.

 Look out for new articles in the coming months, as it continues to grow and please let us know what you think of the new look site.